 In 2009 we had a very successful visit to Wechiau Community Hippo Sanctuary where we met the scholarship students and visited their schools.
 We also saw the opening of a new primary school and took part with Calgary Zoo and others in the Durbar to celebrate 10 years of the Hippo Sanctuary.

-You can become a member of the Friends of Wechiau Group by donating a minimum of £15.
-Membership of the Friends of Wechiau Group is open to anyone who agrees with the charity’s aims.
-In addition for as little as £10 per month or £120 per year you can sponsor a student to attend senior secondary school.
-For UK taxpayers the charity can claim back the tax, so please contact us to complete a giftaid form if you make a donation.
-More information see Donate page.
+You could become a member of the Friends of Wechiau Group by donating a minimum of £15.
+Membership of the Friends of Wechiau Group was open to anyone who agreed with the charity’s aims.
+In addition for as little as £10 per month or £120 per year you could sponsor a student to attend senior secondary school.
+For UK taxpayers the charity could claim back the tax, so please contact us to complete a giftaid form if you make a donation.

-We hold an annual general meeting open to all members to attend.
-Even if you cannot get to meetings you can still be be a member and be involved as we communicate with all members by email or post for all important decisions.
-If you don’t wish to be come a member please consider giving a donation and/or fundraising for us.
+We held annual general meetings open to all members to attend.
+Even if people could not get to meetings they could still be be a member and be involved as we communicated with all members by email or post for all important decisions.

-Friends of Wechiau will collect information about its members and supporters and recipients of funds and their families in order for the charity to carry on its work.
-We will ensure that that the information held will be adequate, relevant and not excessive for the purpose that it is kept.
-It will be accurate, kept up to date and not kept longer than is necessary.
-All members, supporters and recipients of funds and their families will be made aware of what personal information is being held, how it is to be used and explicit consent obtained to hold information.
+Friends of Wechiau collected information about its members and supporters and recipients of funds and their families in order for the charity to carry on its work.
+We ensured that that the information held was adequate, relevant and not excessive for the purpose that it is kept.
+It was accurate, kept up to date and not kept longer than is necessary.
+All members, supporters and recipients of funds and their families were made aware of what personal information is being held, how it is to be used and explicit consent obtained to hold information.

 The trustees and officers

-The trustees of the charity and officers are elected at the annual general meeting.
+The last trustees of the charity and officers were elected at the annual general meeting.

 - Chairperson – Ann Bannister